maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     $break9:            9;
     $break12:           12;

-To start our mobile implementation we will do the same in `mobile.scss`, but only focus on the first two breakpoints:
+For our mobile implementation we will do the same in `mobile.scss`, but only focus on the first two breakpoints:

     // Susy Grid